Saint-Barth -

 Unexpected closures, limited hours of operation, mail not arriving for weeks before being delivered in bulk, and staff shortages—La Poste has been facing a series of operational challenges in Saint-Barthélemy for several years.
-Under constant fire from critics over the decline in service quality, La Poste management says it is working in collaboration with the Territorial Collectivity to improve the situation.
-As the territorial representative for the La Poste group, Barbara Monpierre offers some insights into the discussions and initiatives undertaken with territorial councilor Mélissa Lake (chair of the committee on economic affairs) to help the services offered on the island regain the trust of residents.
+Under constant fire for its declining service quality, La Poste management says it is working with the local government to improve the situation.
+As the territorial representative for the La Poste group, Barbara Monpierre offers some insight into the discussions and initiatives undertaken with territorial councilor Mélissa Lake (chair of the committee on economic affairs) to help the services offered on the island regain the trust of residents.

 Housing, the crux of the “matter”

-A new milestone is expected next month, as on June 8, a national delegation from La Poste, composed of aviation sector managers, will visit Saint Barthélemy.
+A new milestone is expected next month, as on June 8, a national delegation from La Poste, composed of aviation sector managers, will travel to Saint Barthélemy.
 However, locally, the main challenge remains the same.
 And it is not unique to La Poste, as it concerns housing.

-The announcement of an ongoing recruitment drive to strengthen the existing team could nevertheless bring an improvement in the coming weeks—provided the hiring goes through.
+The announcement of an ongoing recruitment drive to strengthen the existing team could, however, bring an improvement in the coming weeks—provided the hiring goes through.

 In addition, Mélissa Lake mentions the possibility of installing more mailboxes in neighborhoods.
 “This system is simpler for mail carriers because there are areas where delivery is difficult,” explains the elected official, who also mentions “considering” a so-called “click-and-collect” system.
 To this end, La Poste has been searching for retailers capable of providing postal services for the past two years.

-As for the Lorient post office, for the record, it relies on a staff member seconded by the local government.
-Consequently, when the employee is absent, the office remains closed.
+As for the Lorient post office, for the record, it relies on a staff member provided by the local government.
+Consequently, when that employee is absent, the office remains closed.